These are the most frequently asked questions:

 QUESTION: I am not a native English speaker from one of the countries listed under the list of countries for which a language certificate is not required.
 But I have followed several years of education in English.
 Do I still need to present you with a TOEFL or IELTS test result?

 ANSWER: Yes.
 If your country is not among the countries in the exemption list you are requested to do the English test.
 The only exception that we make is if you did your BSc study in a native English speaking country.
+In such a case a statement of the university where you did your bachelor, should be uploaded at the place in your online application, where you are requested to upload your English test results.

 QUESTION: I have not yet completed my bachelor degree.
 Can I apply?

 ANSWER: Students in their last year of BSc study can also apply.
 They need to show proof of their studies with a duly signed and stamped statement that declares that they are currently in their last year.
 They need to include the transcript of records showing all courses completed and all uncompleted courses for which they are enrolled.
 The statement should mention in which month they are expecting to obtain the diploma.
 A valid bachelor diploma (a temporary diploma is acceptable for last year students) will be required no later than August 15 of the year the program starts.
+Should you be selected for a scholarship and are not able to provide the official diploma after August 15, the scholarship offer will be withdrawn

 QUESTION: I have completed my studies but don't have a transcript of records (yet)